Heavenly Twins (Sumner and Cunliffe): Criticism

-In 1916 the conservative coalition that acted as the Heavenly Twins power base had yet to form.
-Modern historians do not endorse Spengler's view, but they have questioned whether the twin's influence at Versailles was really decisive.
-Were they really formidable enough that the archetypal "man of power" Lloyd George, with his "lightning ingenuity" and uncanny psychological insight, would really have been helpless before them?
-Antony Lentin thinks not, suggesting that Lloyd George had secretly wanted high reparations to be imposed and had set the Twins up as scapegoats.
-According to Lentin "He was never in thrall to the Twins: they were the obedient agents of his bidding."
+In 1916 the conservative coalition that acted as the Heavenly Twins' power base had yet to form.
+Modern historians do not endorse Spengler's view, but they have questioned whether the Twin's influence at Versailles was really decisive.
+Historian Antony Lentin argues that Lloyd George wanted high reparations imposed, and used the Twins as scapegoats, claiming that he "was never in thrall to the Twins: they were the obedient agents of his bidding."